ShahRishi/minihacks-2022/README.md

 This diabetes risk calculator tool was created to help native american women self-diagnose their health.

 To do this we used the GridSearchCV library function to hypertune a Random Forest regression model.
 Using a dataset of the health statistics from Pima Native Indian women, our model was trained to output an individuals diabetic risk percentage.
+In summary, gridsearch tests several variations of our random forest regression model with many random parameters to find the optimal parameters.
+We then use those optimal parameters in our RF model to find our diabetic risk.

 Our model does not take into account the insulin levels represented in the dataset.